M-J de Mesterton,

 Cave Painting by M-J de Mesterton at 18 West 27th St, NYC, copyright 1981, Courtesy of J. Paul Yafcak, NY, NY

-Painting, 1964, tempera and Crayola, by M-J: her early abstract composition inspired M-J de Mesterton's unique rock paintings.
+Her early abstract compositions inspired M-J de Mesterton's unique rock paintings.